Subalgebras of the Z/2-equivariant Steenrod algebra: Introduction

 These questions leads respectively to the notions of {\em minimal pair}, the well-known notion of Hopf ideal, and {\em free pair}.

-We end the paper by exhibiting in section \ref{sec:Examples} some particular sub Hopf algebras corresponding to the non-equivariant $\ste(n)$ and $\mathcal{E}(n)$, and exhibit some properties of these algebras.
-The principal result is theorem \ref{thm_cofree}, which we apply to the particular cases $\ste^{\star}(n)$ and $\mathcal{E}^{\star}(n)$ to get the following corollary.
+We end the paper by exhibiting in Section \ref{sec:Examples} some particular sub Hopf algebroids corresponding to the non-equivariant $\ste(n)$ and $\mathcal{E}(n)$, and exhibit some properties of these algebras.
+The principal result is Theorem \ref{thm_cofree}, which we apply to the particular cases $\ste^{\star}(n)$ and $\mathcal{E}^{\star}(n)$ to get the following corollary.
+Note that by construction, there are morphisms of Hopf algebroids